datasciencePWR/SocialMediaAnalysis/Assignment_2.md

 ### Tasks

-1. (1 point) **Data.** Using appropriate python module acquire Twitter dataset about Wroclaw presidential candidates activity on Twitter.
-Please condider these candidates that have been discovered by teaching team
+1. (1 point) **Data.** Using appropriate python module acquire Twitter dataset about Wroclaw presidential candidate activity on Twitter.
+Please condider the following candidates that have been discovered by teaching team:
 ```python
 ['RozeckaPL', 'GoTracz', 'martalempart', 'MichalakJerzy', 'KatarzynaObara', 'SutrykJacek']
 ```
-This is not the full list of candidates, 3 more of them seems to be absent on Twitter.
+This is not the full list of candidates, 3 more of them seem to be absent from Twitter.

-*Expected outcome:*  good quality raw dataset, with appropriate scope (see requirements in following tasks) for all candidates
+*Expected outcome:* a good quality raw dataset, with appropriate scope (see requirements in following tasks) for all candidates

 2. (3 points) **Analysis & Visualization**:

-A. show number of tweets in time (x axis) for candidates using any line plot; show number of re-tweets in time (x axis) for candidates using any line plot
+A. Show the number of tweets in time (x axis) for candidates using any line plot; show the number of re-tweets in time (x axis) for candidates using any line plot

-B. show popularity of tweets in time (number of likes, number of retweets) - likes assigned with tweets original date
+B. Show the popularity of tweets in time (number of likes, number of retweets) - likes assigned to tweet's publication date

-C. show distribution of activity for hour of day and day of week for tweeting and retweeting activities (both)
+C. Show the distribution of activity in the scope of a day (on an hourly basis) and week (on a daily basis) for tweeting and retweeting activities (both)

-*Expected outcome:*  set of good quality visualization, easy to interpret, with appropriate axis description
+*Expected outcome:* a set of good quality visualization, easy to interpret, with appropriate axis description

 3. (3 points) **Sentiment analysis.** Using apropriate python module show visualization of tweet sentiment (average) in time for all candidates.
-This is simple evaluation of sentiment, no entities (aspects) must be considered.
+This is a simple evaluation of sentiment, no need to consider entities (aspects).
 Provide your explanation and objective interpretation.

-*Expected outcome:* good quality visualization of sentiment distribution for all candidates
+*Expected outcome:* a good quality visualization of sentiment distribution for all candidates

 **Please send individual** solution (code+figures, eg. notebook) to [sma.wust@gmail.com](sma.wust@gmail.com) before next classes take place, evaluation during classes.